 Tan postcard with printed red postcard lines.
 Addressed to Dr. Lauer from Simon Neisser.
 Includes two messages in different handwriting in black ink.

-The last two days we spent in our room all by ourselves, praying to the Almighty for peace and good health.
-May he soon hear our prayers and answer them.
-Uncle Max is still with us to help us pack.
+Mr. Neisser writes: We spent the last two days in our room all by ourselves, praying to the Almighty for peace and good health.
+May He soon hear our prayers and answer them.
+Uncle Max is with us to help us pack.
 We will travel in the next few days to Theresienstadt.
 We are calm and quiet and pray to the Almighty that we stay well.
 We have not heard from our children but will also write to them following the trip.
 Our faith in God will continue to help us and give us strength.
 All of you stay well and we send our greetings to all.
+With love, Uncle Simon.

 4 x 5 3/4"

 Theresienstadt, Reich seal, Stamp, Berlin, Censor, Biel, Switzerland, Simon Lauer Neisser, Werner Carl Rabinowitz, Werner Israel Rabinowitz, Werner Rabinowitz